-- 1. All issues raised in the petition will be discussed at the staff conference with the objective of reaching agreement on the issues and/or identifying further information for evaluation.
-The petitioner will be provided the fullest opportunity to present evidence in support of the petition.
-The petitioner may also raise additional issues pertaining to the petition during the staff conference. - If the parties at a staff conference are unable to resolve all of the issues raised in the petition they may identify such other matters as will aid in the resolution of the issues and continue the conference to a date and time not exceeding 30 days from the date of the present conference.

-- 3. If the parties stipulate to the disposition of any or all issues raised in the petition in the staff conference, the SCRTD staff shall draft a proposed stipulation.
+- Any issue not resolvable at the pre-petition conference must be addressed at a staff conference, the first step in the formal appeals process, unless waived as provided for in paragraph 4 of Section 4.7.2.
+Issues stipulated to at a pre-petition conference shall be deemed resolved and will not be reconsidered at the staff conference. - 2.
+If the parties at a staff conference are unable to resolve all of the issues raised in the petition, they may identify such other matters as will aid in the resolution of the issues and continue the conference to a date and time not exceeding 30 days from the date of the present conference. - 3.
+If the parties stipulate to the disposition of any or all issues raised in the petition in the staff conference, the SCRTD staff shall draft a proposed stipulation.
+The proposed stipulation shall also include issues stipulated to at the pre-petition conference, if applicable.
 The stipulations will be sent to the petitioner within 14 days after the final staff conference.
-Within 10 days after the mailing of the proposed stipulations, the petitioner shall file, if desired, with the SCRTD Benefit Assessment Office, in care of the assigned staff member, any proposed amendment to the stipulation. - 4.
-If the petitioner fails to respond within the 10-day period, it shall be conclusively presumed that the petitioner agrees to the stipulation as written, and the staff will submit the stipulation to the SCRTD Board for approval with the notation in its transmittal that it was accepted by the Petitioner by its action in not responding or objecting to the proposed stipulation. - 5.
+Within 10 days after the mailing of the proposed stipulations, the petitioner shall file, if desired, with the SCRTD Planning Department, in care of the assigned staff member, any proposed amendment to the stipulation.

+- 4. If the petitioner fails to respond within the 10-day period, it shall be conclusively presumed that the petitioner agrees to the stipulation as written, and the staff will submit the stipulation to the SCRTD Board for approval with the notation in its transmittal that it was accepted by the petitioner by its action in not responding or objecting to the proposed stipulation. - 5.
 If the petitioner refuses to stipulate to any issue contained in the proposed stipulation, the proposed stipulation shall be changed to show the issue as one to be resolved.